FC Karpaty Lviv: The 2020 crisis

-As in the previous season, the club again struggled to get out of the relegation zone in 2019–20.
+As in the previous season, the club again struggled to get out of the relegation zone in 2019–20 season.
 Although the league was scheduled to expand the following season, which would reduce the number of relegated teams, this did not help Karpaty.
-After 6 games the club remained 11th out of 12 and Chyzhevskyi was replaced with Roman Sanzhar.
-The change of coaches was not successful as the club by the midway point of the season hit bottom of the table and also suffered elimination from the domestic cup in the first round against FC Inhulets Petrove.
-As the club was leaving for the winter break, COVID-19 pandemic started to develop in Chinese Wuhan.
-The competitions resumed before introduction of quarantine and the UPL managed to finish the competition's first stage where Karpaty finished dead last.
-Soon after the UPL started its second stage of competitions all sports events in Ukraine were placed on halt on 18 March following the worldwide crisis.
-Sometime in May it was announced that Oleh Smaliychuk bought out a control package from Petro Dyminskyi who continued to hide from the law.
-After two months of quarantine, the UPL competitions renewed on 30 May.
-However, The UPL administration decided not to conduct the game Karpaty – Mariupol on 31 May 2020 as in the Lviv's team camp were found positive test results on COVID-19.
-FC Mariupol that was already on the way to the game was forced to turn around.
-On 2 June 2020 FC Karpaty Lviv released its official statement announcing that the club goes on 2 weeks self-isolation due to mass spread of the illness among players.
-The upcoming games with SC Dnipro-1 and Vorskla Poltava will not take place as previously scheduled.
-On 26 June 2020 were announced new rescheduled dates for the Karpaty's games against Mariupol and Dnipro-1.
-About a month later on 27 June they finally met in derby game against FC Lviv and promised to finish all their games they owed to other clubs before the new end of season on 19 July.
-But later Karpaty started to complain that the schedule is too tight and they won't be able to comply with the new schedule and refused to travel to any other games at all leaving on early vacations on 10 July.
-On 30 June 2020 the Ukrainian Premier League filed a document to the UAF Control and Disciplinary Committee informing that FC Karpaty Lviv were not able to show up for the game in Mariupol on 1 July 2020.
+After 6 games, the club remained 11th out of 12, and their head coach, Oleksandr Chyzhevskyi, was replaced with Roman Sanzhar.
+The change of coaches was not successful, as the club, by the midway point of the season, hit the bottom of the table and was eliminated from the domestic cup in the first round against Inhulets Petrove.

+As the club was leaving for the winter break, the COVID-19 pandemic started to develop.
+The competitions resumed before the introduction of quarantine, and the UPL managed to finish the competition's first stage, with Karpaty finishing dead last.
+Soon after the UPL had started its second stage of competitions, all sports events in Ukraine were placed on hold.
+After two months of quarantine, the UPL competitions resumed on 30 May 2020.
+Right before the restart of competitions, there appeared information that the Karpaty owner Petro Dyminskyi sold the club to the club's vice-president, Oleh Smaliychuk.
+Former head coach and native of Lviv, Myron Markevych expressed his skepticism about it, stating that Dyminskyi possibly may continue to manage the club.

+Soon after the restart, positive test results of COVID-19 were found in the Lviv team camp, so the UPL administration decided not to hold the match Karpaty – Mariupol on 31 May 2020.
+FC Mariupol, which was already on the way to the game, was forced to turn around.
+On 2 June 2020, FC Karpaty Lviv released its official statement announcing that the club would go on a two-week self-isolation due to the mass spread of the illness among players.
+The following games with SC Dnipro-1 and Vorskla Poltava did not take place as previously scheduled.
+On 26 June 2020, new rescheduled dates for Karpaty's games against Mariupol and Dnipro-1.
+About a month later, on 27 June, they finally met in a derby game against FC Lviv and promised to finish all the games they owed to other clubs before the new end of season on 19 July.
+But later Karpaty started to complain that the schedule is too tight and they won't be able to comply with the new schedule, and refused to travel to any other games at all, leaving on early vacations on 10 July.

+On 30 June 2020, the Ukrainian Premier League filed a document to the UAF Control and Disciplinary Committee informing that FC Karpaty Lviv were unable to show up for the game in Mariupol on 1 July 2020.
 The Mariupol–Karpaty game scheduled on 4 July will not take place.
-As it was the second failure to appear to the match for FC Karpaty Lviv, according to regulations the club was expelled from the championship by the UAF Control-Disciplinary Committee on 9 July 2020.
-The club was counted two technical defeats for two matches against FC Mariupol as 3:0 and 0:3.
-For all other remaining games that were due to play the club was counted -:+.
-On 22 July the UAF decision became final as the club did not appeal it.
+As it was the second failure to appear at the match for FC Karpaty Lviv, according to regulations, the club was expelled from the championship by the UAF Control-Disciplinary Committee on 9 July 2020.
+The club was counted as having two technical defeats for two matches against FC Mariupol as 3:0 and 0:3.
+For all other remaining games that were due to be played, the club was counted as having lost.
+On 22 July, the UAF decision became final as the club did not appeal it.